MalteT/dope/README.md

 A *var* is any valid unicode string.
 Before evaluation of *var*, all enviroment variables are expanded.
 Environment variables may only contain the characters `a-z`, `A-Z` and `_`.
 Two forms are understood: `${ENV_VARIABLE}` and `$ENV_VARIABLE`.
 Commands are also expanded and need to specified like this: `$(SOME command --with options | and --stuff)` All closing parenthesis `)` need to be escaped with a backslash.
 The command is run and replaced by its standard output.

-An *expr* is always of the form "*expr* == *expr*".
+An *expr* is always of the form "*expr_1* == *expr_2*".
 Both sides are expanded as mentioned above and checked for string equality, that is: All characters have to be equal.

 ## Inserting substitutions